Welcome to today's edition of the Rush 24-7 podcast.

 That's good.

-We did that, but you can't sit around and pat yourself on the back for too long because this stuff's all gonna matter.
+But you can't sit around and pat yourself on the back for too long because this stuff's all going to matter.

-Now, as I said, the Barbara Walters, the whole the whole media apparatus and drive bys are All in an uproar because last week I referred to Obama and Rama Manuel as Chicago thugs.
+Now, as I said, Barbara Walters, the whole media apparatus, the drive-bys are all in an uproar because last week I referred to Obama and Rahm Emanuel as Chicago thugs.

-Do we remember all the times the left, I'm looking it up.
+Do we remember all the times the left, I'm looking it up, I'm going to be armed.

-Hitler, I mean, this this one-way street stuff, it may silence other people, but it isn't gonna silence me.
+Hitler, I mean, this one-way street stuff, it may silence other people, but it isn't going to silence me.

 As to the Chicago thug business, I'm actually kind of embarrassed.